ddnexus/fm/README.md

 Whether you are comfortable with the terminal or not, you spend a lot of time and effort just repeating basic commands like `cd`, `ls`, `cat`, `cp`, `mv`, `ln`, `find`, `grep`, `mkdir`, `touch`... or maybe you are switching back and forth from the Desktop File Manager to the terminal just to avoid it...

-FM saves you all that repeated typing and switching, providing automatic feedback and all that basic tools at the press of a shortcut... and it can also integrate your own tool.
+FM saves you all that repeated typing and switching, providing automatic feedback and all that basic tools at the press of a shortcut... and it can also integrate your own tools.

 ### Star and share!